naodroid/swiftui_weather/ReadMe.md

   * detect tap and add pin at tap position
 * Sample implementation of `MainThreadScheduler`
   * but, this won't work with delay-call.
-* Adapt dark mode with asset-catalog-color
+* Adapt dark mode with asset-catalog-colors

 ## how to run

 * Install Xcode11.0 beta
   * you need not install MacBeta (but you can't use preview)
+* Build and Run

+By default, this app will access local-json file.
+If you want to use network-api, please do as following

-* sign in [OpenWeather](https://openweathermap.org/) and create API-Key.
+* sign in [OpenWeather](https://openweathermap.org/) and create Api Key
+* rename `Config-sample.plist` to `Config.plist`
-* Write your API-Key in `Constants.swift`
+* Write your Api Key in `Constants.plist`
-* Run!

-If you don't want to create OpenWeather account, you can use local-stored-json instead.

-* open `WeatherRepository.swift`
-* in `WeatherRepositoryImpl.fetcfetch5DayForecast`, switch to use `resourceRequest`.

 > city_list.json from Openweather is too big (20MB!).
 > So I shrinked it.
-Please check city_json/.
+Please check city_json/

 ## file structure

 + /
-  +- Constants.swift : API-key.Please set your own key
-  +- RootView.swift : view at app-launching
+  +- Config-sample.plist : config base file. rename and set your key +- RootView.swift : view at app-launching
   +- Theme.swift : Color list
   +- asset/ : cities and sample json